robang74/redfishos/forum/sfos-refactoring-announce.md

 ### Current state

-At the moment some github projects have been forked and developed towards these goals.
+At the moment (25th July 2023) some github projects have been forked and developed towards these goals.

 * [yamui](https://github.com/robang74/yamui) - Yet Another Minimal UI.
 Tool for displaying graphical notifications in minimal environments like early boot/initrd, build-able by Github action..
   * **done**: the project correctly build with github actions